Research Interests

 ForumDuring that time I also designed a tool for giving video-based presentations over the network, called Forum.
 Audiences could watch a speaker giving a live talk from their computers, follow along with the slides, ask voice and text questions, and answer poll questions posed by the speaker.
 While building the system, we hosted dozens of talks, each time observing speakers and audience members and refining the design to make it easier to use and more tuned to participants' needs.
 [Read more about Forum.]

 HubbubWhile at AT&T during the early 2000s I worked with a small team to build Hubbub, an instant messenger designed to enable people to maintain a background awareness of one another even when they weren't actively messaging each other.
-Again, we conducted a long-term user study while building the system and saw the subtle but powerful benefits of enabling people across the country to stay aware of each other's activities, bridging time-zone gaps and enabling the sorts of impromptu conversations that are typically lacking among distributed groups.
-In our observations we saw that people used the location field as a kind of status update area, and so we expanded it and made it more prominent.
+Again, we conducted a long-term user study while building the system and saw the subtle but powerful benefits of enabling people across the country to stay aware of each other's activities, bridging time-zone gaps and enabling impromptu conversations that are typically lacking among distributed groups.
+In our observations, we saw that people used the location field as a kind of status update area and so we expanded it and made it more prominent.
 In retrospect, this observation foreshadowed the popularity of the status update functions provided by Twitter, Facebook and other social networking sites.
 As part of the Hubbub study, we also collected thousands of examples of instant messages and did a detailed analysis of the types of interactions that occurred over IM in a workplace setting.
 [Read the instant messaging analysis.]

 Understanding Customer's Needs

-As part of my research designing and studying the use of technology, I have had many occasions to go into the field to observe and interview people who are carrying out the sorts of activities we hope to support with technology.
+As part of my research designing and studying the use of technology, I have had many occasions to go into the field to observe and interview people who are carrying out the activities we hope to support with technology.
 Although the temptation is simply to ask people what they want, that approach can be misleading and misses opportunities to discover needs that people aren't aware of or can't articulate.
 While at Sun, I created a tutorial that teaches some of the techniques I've used to elicit underlying needs for technology support.
 That turned into a one-day course that I've given at conferences and at companies such as Bose, GE Healthcare, WRQ, Interval, and others.